Souvik2362/Souvik2362/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Souvik Kar
-- 👀 I’m interested in Fish, Anime and Games
+- 👀 I’m interested in Fishes, coins, Animes, Mangas, Manhwas and Games!
 - 🌱 I’m currently learning Computer Science and Technology
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can move my eyebrows up and down one at a time👀